Khan1832/Verilog/Memory/readme.md

 -The run.do script is used to automate the simulation process for the tb_bd testbench.

 -It compiles the Verilog files, initiates the simulation, sets up waveform visualization, runs the simulation, and saves simulation waveforms.

+# Sample outputs (image.hex and image_2.bin)

+Each line in the "image.hex" file corresponds to a memory address, and the values are represented in hexadecimal notation.

+The "image.hex" file is a sample memory initialization file